 What are the most popular subreddits?

-Other of my not-so-mainstream favorites are r/oddlysatisfying, which features videos and photos that are oddly satisfying, indeed; r/CrappyDesign, dedicated to the many crappy designs that surround us; r/Retrogaming; and r/EarthPorn, which has stunning images of our Pale Blue Dot, not actual porn.
+Other not-so-mainstream favorites are r/oddlysatisfying (opens in new tab), which features videos and photos that are oddly satisfying; r/CrappyDesign (opens in new tab), dedicated to the many crappy designs that surround us; and r/EarthPorn (opens in new tab), which has stunning images of our Pale Blue Dot, not actual porn.

-And that's just the tip of the tip of the tip of the iceberg.
-The subreddits go through every hobby and topic imaginable all the way to the most extremely strange things like r/wolveswithwatermelons (which is exactly that, although it includes dogs, too), r/birdswitharms (people photoshopping arms on birds), or r/dragonsf*ckingcars (don't worry, it is safe for work unless you are a dragon working in an office full of dragons).
+And that's just the tip of the iceberg.
+The subreddits go through every hobby and topic imaginable all the way to the most extremely strange things (opens in new tab) like r/wolveswithwatermelons (opens in new tab) (which is exactly that, although it includes dogs, too), r/birdswitharms (opens in new tab) (people photoshopping arms on birds), or r/thomasthedankengine (opens in new tab) (which is full of people remixing the Thomas the Tank Engine theme with hip-hop tracks)

 Can I create my own subreddit?